16 Activities for Boys

 8. Floating and Boating

-Just as most boys take to camping, many boys have an instinctive love of boating.
-You don’t have to own a boat.
-Almost anywhere where there is water, there are boats to rent.
-Canoes, paddle boats and some types of kayaks are good beginner crafts.
-You can also book you and your son on a commercial boat.
-You can take a fishing trip, enjoy a pleasure cruise or test your interest in sailing.
+Just as most boys take to camping, many have an instinctive love of boating.
+You don’t even have to own a boat.
+Almost any place where there is water, there are boats to rent.
+Canoes, paddle boats, and some types of kayaks are good beginner crafts.
+You could also book a ride on a commercial boat.
+Maybe take a fishing trip, board a pleasure cruise, or test your interest in sailing.

 Rafting is another great father-son activity.
-You can go on a guided whitewater adventure or take a leisurely float down a river, either guided or on your own.
+Try a guided whitewater adventure or take a leisurely float down a river, either guided or on your own.

 9. Theme Parks and Kid-Friendly Resorts

 What’s the favorite vacation destination of most kids?
 Theme parks, without a doubt.
-Some parents love them, too.
-On the other hand, some parents hate the expense, the long lines, and the crowds.
-You may not know which camp you fall into without making a visit.
+Some parents love them too.
+Even with long lines, crowds, and extra expanses, it’s always a fun and memorable activity.

 Theme parks come in several different varieties.
-There are parks centered around fantasy, animals, marine animals, the future, movies and popular characters such as Harry Potter.
-There are theme parks that are all about the rides, often featuring a dozen or more roller coasters.
-There are smaller, more low-key offerings, sometimes family-owned and known only locally.
+There are parks centered around fantasy, land or marine animals, the future, movies and popular characters such as Harry Potter.
+Some are all about the rides, often featuring a dozen or more roller coasters.
+Others are smaller, with more low-key offerings, sometimes family-owned, and known mostly locally.
 Water parks are another variety.
-They may co-exist with other theme parks or be separate facilities.
+They may coexist with other theme parks or be separate facilities.

 Another option that is growing in popularity is the water park resort.
 Parents enjoy the convenience of being on site, and there are tons of things for kids to do.
 Many water park resorts also offer features such as miniature golf, adventure quests, movie theaters and the like.

-A third option is the family-friendly all-inclusive.
+And then there’s the family-friendly all-inclusive.
 Some of these are dude ranches, and others feature a mix of hiking, biking, fishing, boating, and sailing options.
 These are likely to be a tad more laid back than theme parks and water resorts.
-They appeal more to the outdoor enthusiast and nature lover and feel less commercial, although some have hefty price tags.
+They appeal more to the outdoor enthusiast and nature lover, and feel less commercial, although some can have hefty price tags.

 10. Board Games and Video Games